Descanonge/xarray-histogram/docs/source/usage.rst

 Output
 ======

-All three functions return a simple :class:`xarray.DataArray`.
+All three functions return a single :class:`xarray.DataArray`.
 Its name is ``<variable names separated by underscores>_histogram`` (so for instance ``x_y_histogram``).
 The bins edges are contained in coordinates named ``<variable>_bins``.
 The right edge of the last bin is stored in a coordinate